Pacific Wrecks

 On September 1, 1943 supports the occupation of Baker Island.
 On September 18, 1943 supports a strike on Tarawa and October 5, 1943 and October 6, 1943 strikes on Wake.
 Afterwards, joins Task Force 50 (TF 50) and supports the invasion of the Gilbert Islands between November 19, 1943 until December 4, 1943.

 Belleau Wood operated with TF 58 during the seizure of Kwajalein and Majuro Atolls, Marshall Islands (29 January–3 February 1944), Truk raid (16 February–17 February); Saipan-Tinian-Rota-Guam raids (21 February–22 February); Palau-Yap-Ulithi-Woleai raid (30 March–1 April); Sawar and Wakde Island raids in support of the landings at Hollandia (currently known as Jayapura), New Guinea (22 April–24 April); Truk-Satawan-Ponape raid (29 April–1 May); occupation of Saipan (11 June–24 June), 1st Bonins raid (15 June–16 June), Battle of the Philippine Sea (19 June–20 June); and 2nd Bonins raid (24 June).
-During the Battle Of the Philippine Sea, TBF Avengers from Belleau Wood torpedoed Japanese aircraft carrier Hiyo that exploded and sank two hours later.
+During the Battle Of the Philippine Sea, TBF Avengers from Belleau Wood torpedoed aircraft carrier Hiyo that exploded and sank two hours later.

-On September 5, 1953 transferred to France Navy (Marine nationale) under the Mutual Defense Assistance Act.
-Under and renamed Bois Belleau (French translation of "Belleau Wood") and sent to France.
-In April 1954 departed Toulon bound for Indochina (French Indochina, Vietnam) to replace the Arromanches.
-On May 20, 1953 arrived at Ha Long Bay with her aircraft were immediately put to use by the French.
-Bois Belleau served in the French Navy until 1960, when she was returned to the United States.
+On September 5, 1953 under the Mutual Defense Assistance Act transferred to Marine Nationale (France Navy) and renamed Bois Belleau, the French name fo Belleau Wood and steamed to France.
+During April 1954 departs Toulon bound for Indochina (French Indochina, Vietnam) to replace the Arromanches.
+On May 20, 1953 arrived at Ha Long Bay and her aircraft immediately went into action during the Indochina War.
+On October 1, 1960 stricken from the French Navy and returned to the United States.

 Fate